4sh/ktmongo/docs/website/docs/migrate-from-kmongo/nested-fields.md

-# Migrating from KMongo: referring to nested fields
+# Referring to nested documents

 For the rest of this article, let's take the following example, in which the collection we're interested in is `User`:

 ```kotlin
 class User(
 	val name: String,